 Here’s one idea: if you care about young people buying in on whatever it is you’re trying to accomplish, being mocking or dismissive in how you talk about them is probably a poor start.

-Further, the generation of people most likely to share misinformation or misleading sources are people 55 and older, according to research from the University of Colorado, so portraying relying on poor sources as some sort of a young person problem isn’t exactly fair considering we all surely have encountered an older family member who can’t stop sharing the worst A.I. slop on Facebook as if it’s news.
+Further, the generation of people most likely to share misinformation or misleading sources are people 55 and older, according to research from the University of Colorado, so portraying relying on poor sources of information as some sort of a “young person problem” isn’t exactly fair considering we all surely have encountered an older family member who can’t stop sharing the worst fake A.I. slop on Facebook as if it’s news.

 And why wouldn’t young people be concerned about this issue?
 They’re going to inherit whatever the long-term ramifications are, along with all of the other environmental problems we’ve created in the name of the “free market.”

 The tone of those comments about young people, and the need to convince them, was also particularly galling in a room that actually did have a few community members who passed out information in opposition to data centers.
 They, and many other everyday people who are concerned about this issue, are around my age (I’m 45) or even older – I’ve seen footage from municipal meetings in Michigan with several senior citizens passionately speaking out against the developments.
-To frame this as some sort of youth-driven opposition is simply not true – skepticism around data centers includes people from all walks of life.
+Not that young people aren’t also involved in the pushback, but to frame this as mostly youth-driven opposition is simply not true – skepticism around data centers includes people from all walks of life.

 In Flint, we are living proof of what can happen when the government makes rash decisions without thinking about potential long-term negative outcomes.
 Residents are still, and will continue to, deal with the fallout of reckless governmental actions taken during the water crisis.
-We’re also still dealing with bending to the will of industry.
+We’re also still dealing with what happens when communities relentlessly bend to the will of industry in the name of “progress.”
 The city is full of vacant GM and other manufacturing properties that have caused serious environmental and economic damage over multiple generations now.
 Those properties have released contaminants into the community, are difficult to redevelop, and are eyesores.
+We have problematic, aging infrastructure that we can’t even afford to maintain anymore because the city was mostly built with one major corporate client, whose footprint has significantly decreased here, in mind rather than our residents.

 I appreciated the overall intent of the event, and the encouragement for people to read more sources.
+There are certainly complexities, and it is worthwhile to inform yourself even on positions you disagree with.
 In that regard, I found these two pieces by Brookings helpful:

 - Turning the data center boom into long-term, local prosperity